mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 node and report back to the Master Node.

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## Cluster computing
 Cluster computing is a collection of tightly or loosely connected computers that work together so that they act as a single entity.
 The connected computers execute operations all together thus creating the idea of a single system.
 The clusters are generally connected through fast local area networks (LANs).

 A cluster computing is comprised of a one or more masters (manager for the whole cluster) and many worker nodes.
 For example, a cluster computer may have a single master node (which might not participate in tasks such as mappers and reducers) and 100 worker nodes (which actively participate in carrying tasks such as mappers and reducers).

 A small cluster might have one master node and 5 worker nodes.
 Large clusters might have hundreds or thousands of worker nodes.

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## Concurrency